 The solution?
 The creation of a fully CG snake – one that felt so real it fooled the director into thinking they had used the plate photography after all.

-“Colin’s feedback on that was, ‘I love it; it’s subtle’ – he didn’t realise it was CG,” says Gladden.
+“Colin’s feedback on that was, ‘I love it; it’s subtle’ – he didn’t realize it was CG,” says Gladden.
 “I think that’s one of the best things to hear.
 Yes, we’ve done a lot of crazy visual effects and huge CG creatures, but when we do something and the audience doesn’t even notice it’s an effect, that’s when you really hit the mark.
 Those shots in the lab work so well because you don’t really think about it as CG.
 You look at it and think, ‘I wonder how they did that?’”

 What Have They Got in There?
 King Kong?

-Image Engine’s remit on the Jurassic World project didn’t end with the creation of soft-body creatures; the team was also asked to create environment and set augmentations of the areas which they roamed.
+Image Engine’s remit on the Jurassic World project didn’t end with the creation of soft-body creatures; the team was also asked to create an environment and set augmentations of the areas which they roamed.
 These shots ranged from the relatively simple, such as extending a shot of a cliffside structure or creating matte paintings of slaughtered apatosaurus, to the much more complex: namely, the creation of a full CG jungle.

 And how do you go about building a full CG jungle?
 “You start throwing plants in!” laughs Claringbull.
 “Basically, we received various plant elements from ILM which we combined with aspects of our own digital library.
 We also used various new tools to generate our own new foliage that was customized for this film.
-From there we published an array or plants to individual assets, which we could then combine in a layout for any given shot.
+From there we published an array of plants to individual assets, which we could then combine in a layout for any given shot.

 “When those plants needed to be simulated, FX would replace them with presimulated caches for the frame ranges,” he continues.
 “So if there was a raptor brushing by a single plant, FX would go to their library of presimulated plants, place it into the scene and detect how far the raptor was from it.
 It would then react realistically to the movement of the raptor.
 It worked seamlessly.”